 - How we pay bills and transfer money

 - The way we watch TV & other forms of entertainment

 - The way we live in and outside our homes

 - The way we stay safe

 AND SO MUCH MORE

-Here are 8 technology trends to watch as we navigate this new digital era.
+Here are 8 technology trends for stay-at-home mode to watch as we navigate this new digital era.

 The Bottom Line